Cooler, seasonable temperatures through the weekend

 As we get closer to the weekend, here comes a temperature reality check.
-For Friday, we’ve got a mix of sun and clouds, and breezy NW winds gusting to 25 mph – not a big deal, but enough to add a chill to the air, especially when the high temps are now only in the low to mid 40s.
+For Friday, we’ve got a mix of sun and clouds, and breezy northwest winds gusting to 25 m.p.h – not a big deal, but enough to add a chill to the air, especially when the high temperatures are now only in the low- to mid-40s.

 That’s warm compared to the weekend, which is quiet weather-wise, but with highs near 40.

 Both days have lots of sunshine, and overnight lows in the 20s.
-On Monday, we bottom out temp-wise, with highs barely above freezing!
+On Monday, we bottom out temperature-wise, with highs barely above freezing!

 Forecast Details: